 - Message code: 0

 In this scenario, your Samsung TV isn't detecting a wireless network or continuously loses connection to it.
-There are a few reasons this can be happening—we'll go through some of the easiest fixes in the next step.
+There are a few reasons for this—we'll go through some of the easiest fixes in the next step.

 Samsung TV won't connect to Wi-Fi

 If your Samsung TV isn't detecting a wireless network (or continuously loses its network connection), the problem might be that your TV simply isn't properly connected to your network.
 There are a few things that can lead to connection issues, like old firmware or your smart TV needing a reset.
-Some more intricate issues, like your router DNS settings or MAC Address failing, may need a little more expert know-how to be fixed properly.
-If that's the case, it might be best to contact an Asurion Expert so you don't cause any more issues with your network.
+For more intricate issues, like your router DNS settings or MAC Address failing, may need a little more expert know-how to be fixed properly.
+If that's the case, it may be best to contact tech repair pros.

-Luckily, most have a simple at-home answer.
-Before calling in a pro, try our expert tips below on how to fix Samsung TV internet or Wi-Fi connection problem.
+Before calling in a pro, try our expert tips for how to fix Samsung TV internet or Wi-Fi connection problems.

 How to connect Samsung TV to Wi-Fi or internet network

-- Grab your remote and navigate to the Settings.
+- Grab your remote and navigate to Settings.

-- Select your Wi-Fi network from the list.
+- Click Open Network Settings, and select your Wi-Fi network from the list.

 - If prompted, enter your network password.